zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

 ALGORITHM_OK                  | INFO

 ## Special procedural requirements

 If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol.
 Log a message reporting on the ignored result.

-See the [DNSSEC README] document] about DNSSEC algorithms.
+See the [DNSSEC README] document about DNSSEC algorithms.

-The test case is only performed if DNSKEY records are found.
+The test case is only performed if some DNSKEY record is found in the *Child Zone*.

 ## Intercase dependencies